-The mission of the Forest City Fire Department is to provide aggressive, twenty-four hour a day protection to the lives and property of the citizens and visitors of Forest City from the devastation of fire, hazardous materials incidents, and mitigation of the effects of natural and man-made disasters.
+The mission of the Forest City Fire Rescue is to provide aggressive, twenty-four hour-a-day protection to the lives and property of the citizens and visitors of Forest City from the devastation of fire, hazardous materials incidents and mitigation of the effects of natural and man-made disasters.

-When becoming chief, his goals were to move the department into the future with a progressive approach on training, education, and prevention.
-Not just for the public, but for the department as well.
-"Fire departments have been one of the best kept secrets, our goal is to educate our council and the public as to what we do.
-The general public has very little knowledge of our jobs or extensive training and education," states Chief Mark McCurry.
+When becoming chief, his goals were to move the department into the future with a progressive approach on training, education, and prevention – not just for the public, but for the department as well.

-Chief Mark McCurry is very proud of his employees and would like to publicly recognize them for their achievements.
-All paid fire fighters are NC Certified EMTs; we now have a fire educator as a part of our staff.
-And nine fire fighters are state certified instructors who train others in the department.
+Chief Hamrick is very proud of his employees and would like to publicly recognize them for their achievements.
+All paid firefighters are NC Certified EMTs; we now have a fire educator as a part of our staff.
+Nine firefighters are state-certified instructors who train others in the department.

 Our goal is to educate all of our citizens on fire education and how to reduce the risk of fire.
 One way of doing this is with our free smoke detector program.
 Firefighters will go out and install the smoke detectors and counsel citizens on how to protect themselves from fire.